xamry/notes/Java/Java 5 new features.md

 Varargs feature allows methods to take a variable number of arguments of the same type.
 It simplifies method calls by eliminating the need to explicitly create an array for variable-length argument lists.

 ## Annotations
-Java 5 introduced annotations, which are metadata that can be added to classes, methods, fields, and other program elements.
+Annotatons are metadata that can be added to classes, methods, fields, and other program elements.
 Annotations provide a way to add additional information to the code and can be used by compilers, tools, and frameworks for various purposes.

 ## Enhanced concurrency support
 Java 5 introduced the java.util.concurrent package, which provides high-level concurrency utilities such as thread pools, concurrent collections, and atomic variables.
 These utilities make it easier to write concurrent and multithreaded programs.